Patricia Heaton: Early life

 Patricia Heaton was born in Bay Village, Ohio, the daughter of Patricia (née Hurd) and Chuck Heaton, who was a sportswriter for The Plain Dealer.
 When she was 12, her mother died of an aneurysm.
 The fourth of five children, Heaton was raised as a devout Catholic.

 Heaton has three sisters, Sharon, Alice, and Frances, and one brother, Michael, who died in September 2022 at the age of 66 and was the "Minister of Culture" columnist for The Plain Dealer and a writer for the paper's Friday Magazine.

 Career

-1987—1995
+Early career (1980s–1995)

-While attending Ohio State University, she became a sister of Delta Gamma sorority.
+While attending The Ohio State University, she became a sister of Delta Gamma sorority.
 She later graduated with a Bachelor of Arts in drama.
 In 1980, Heaton moved to New York City to study with drama teacher William Esper.
 Heaton made her first Broadway appearance in the chorus of Don't Get God Started (1987), after which she and fellow students created Stage Three, an off-Broadway acting troupe.

 Heaton auditioned for the role of Elaine Benes on Seinfeld in 1989.
 When Stage Three brought one of its productions to Los Angeles, Heaton caught the eye of a casting director for the ABC drama series Thirtysomething.
 She was cast as an oncologist, leading to six appearances on the series from 1989 to 1991.
 Other guest appearances include Alien Nation (1989) and Matlock (1990) and supporting role in the made-for-television movie Shattered Dreams (1990).